Boiler Return Pipe Cold – How to Fix Boiler Flow?

 Next, we have microbore pipework.

-If you have 8mm or 10mm pipe feeding radiators and towel rails, there’s a chance that’s either restricting flow, or blocked (see #3).
+If you have 8mm or 10mm pipe feeding radiators and towel rails, there’s a chance it’s restricting the flow or is partially blocked (see #3).

 #5 – You’ve Added Additional Towel Rails Or Radiators

-Heating systems are spec’d based on BTU.
-It’s a measurement of heat.
+Heating systems are sized based on BTU — a measurement of heat.

-By adding radiators or towel rails, you’re requiring the boiler to heat additional water, and the pump to circulate more water.
+By adding radiators or towel rails, you’re raising the BTU requirement, so the boiler starts to heat additional water, whilst the pump must circulate a higher water volume than it’s meant to.

-It’s not very common, but if you have added towel rails or radiators (especially large ones, like a 1600mm+), there’s a chance that’s starving the heating system and that’s leading to a cold return pipe on the boiler.
+It’s not very common, but if you have added towel rails or radiators (especially large ones, like a 1600mm+), there’s a chance your addition is starving the heating system and causing the return pipe on the boiler to be cold.